26 июня 2018

 10. Sightseeing

-(to be continued = depends on each person’s interests and likes)
+(to be continued = strongly depends on each person’s interests and likes)

 Комментариев нет: